 BOOKS

-The Good Berry Cookbook: Harvesting and Cooking Wild Rice and Other Wild Foods by Tashia Hart
+The Good Berry Cookbook: Harvesting and Cooking Wild Rice and Other Wild Foods

 The Good Berry Cookbook follows the Anishinaabeg through seasons and spaces to gather wild foods and contemplate connections among the people and their plant and animal relatives.
 Ethnobotanist Tashia Hart (Red Lake Anishinaabe) shares foraging tips and basic preparations that equip home cooks to expand their repertoire.
-She invites other talented Native cooks and chefs, including Chef Nico of Burning Cedar Indigenous Foods, to share favorite recipes.
+She invites other talented Native cooks and chefs, including Chef Nico of Burning Cedar Sovereign Wellness, to share favorite recipes.
 Through storytelling and science, she emphasizes food as medicine: good choices for our environment and good choices for our plate unite as we enjoy the benefits the good berry and its botanical neighbors have to offer.

-The Blue Zones American Kitchen: 100 Recipes to Live to 100 by Dan Buettner
+The Blue Zones American Kitchen:

 Best-selling Blue Zones Kitchen author Dan Buettner spent years uncovering the Blue Zones--the five places around the world where people consistently live to or past, 100--and sharing lifestyle tips and recipes gleaned from these places.
 In Blue Zones American Kitchen, Buettner uncovers the traditional roots of plant-forward cuisine in the United States.
 Following the acumen of heritage cooks who have passed their recipes from generation to generation, Buettner uncovers the regions and cultures that have shaped America’s healthiest food landscapes, from Hmong elders living in Minnesota to Quakers in New England.
 Along the way, he illuminates both traditional and revolutionary ideas in vegetarian food with recipes from chefs like James Beard Award–winner James Wayman, “the Gullah chef” Bill Green, “the Cod Chef” Dave Smoke-McCluskey, and our very own Chef Nico Albert Williams of Burning Cedar Indigenous Foods.